Status of Reverse Payment Cases against Pharmaceutical Companies

 - whether there was a ‘large and unjustified’ reverse payment so as to create a ‘potential for genuine adverse effects on competition’;

-- whether the one who made such a payment is able to justify it, for example, as ‘avoid[ing] litigation costs or fair value services’;
+- whether the company that made such a payment is able to justify it, for example, as ‘avoid[ing] litigation costs or fair value services’;

 - whether the reverse payment ‘threat[ens] to work unjustified anticompetitive harm’;